Embedded Systems Design

 An Embedded Microcontroller or DSP system is made of Chips, Circuits and Firmware.
 The digital voltage levels, speed, bus width, fan out, power consumption are some factors that a designer has to keep in mind.
 As portable and wireless gadgets are becoming more popular, RF, Ethernet and Energy Efficient Design aspects should be studied.
 Power electronics and Analog Circuits knowledge is used around the system, all this is integrated to make an instrument, equipment or gadget.

-These are pages about circuits and products that use Microcontrollers.
-These are digital chips that derive their intelligence from the firmware program that a user loads into it.
+Microcontrollers are digital chips that derive their intelligence from the firmware program that a user loads into it.
 Tiny Logic and Math elements simulate Digital Logic according to the programmed instruction to obtain a desired result.
 Having an equivalent math or logic circuit for the same result would take enormous space, cost and effort.
-I cover this subject in the blog below.
+I cover this subject in Embedded Systems

 - 80C51 ports can sink more current but source very less, hence use a 10k pull up at all the ports or outputs.